gimphammer/fastfind/README.md

 ### 7.2 About the List

 There are several list used by the FastFind.
-As mentioned above, "ffse-init" will prepare all the list except for ignore.list.
+As mentioned above, "ffse-init" will prepare all the lists except for ignore.list.
 Here is some explanation on these list:

 - **all-src.list** -- all source files of C++ code used to find the symbol you want.
 It includes all the *.h file and *.cc.
-But the source file in the directory of "third_party" is not included, because that's not the core source of webrtc.
-Anyway, you can modify the shell-script to let ffse-init to include the source file in "third_party"
+But the source file in the directory of "third_party" is not included, because that's not the core party of WebRTC.
+Anyway, you can modify the shell-script to let ffse-init to include the source files in "third_party"
 - **all-header.list** -- you can ignore this list, it's a historical left
 - **all-gn.list** -- all the *.gn and *.gni file used for "fg" command
 - **ignore.list** -- For some historical reason, not all the source files are used for  the current WebRTC version.
-For example: jitter_buffer.h and jitter_buffer.cc is obsoleted in the M97, so when we do the code analysis, we need sweep the distraction item, and our focus right and precise as possible as we can.
+All those files are listed in `ignore.list`.
+For example: jitter_buffer.h and jitter_buffer.cc is obsoleted in the M97, so when we do the code analysis, we need to sweep the distraction, and make our focus right and precise as possible as we can.

 ### 7.3 About Command Name